 Sabja – Sabja or basil seeds are cooling in nature and have many health benefits too.
 You can replace them with chia seeds too.

-Sago – Sago (Sabudana, Tapioca Pearls) give a nice bite to this dessert.
-Choose the medium-sized pearls.
+Sago – Sago (Sabudana, Tapioca Pearls) gives a nice bite to this dessert.
+Choose medium-sized pearls.

 Milk – I used whole milk (full-fat milk) to make this dessert rich and creamy but you can choose to use skim or low-fat milk.
 Plant-based milk like coconut milk, oat milk, soy milk, etc works great too.

 Custard Powder – I make my custard powder at home but you can buy a packet too.

 Condensed Milk – Sweetened condensed milk not only adds to the creaminess of the dessert but lightly sweetens it too.

 - 1 musk melon

 - 1 teaspoon sabja seeds (basil seeds)